tbayart/EliteVA-legacy/README.md

 ```

 All in-game keybindings are made available through EliteVA and are updated whenever a change is made to the keybindings preset in-game.
-Instead of traditionally having VoiceAttack press `G` when you want to retract the landing gear, your macro can press the actual key assigned to the gear.
+Instead of traditionally having VoiceAttack press `G` when you want to retract the landing gear, your macro can press the actual key assigned to the gear using the `{TXT:EliteAPI.LandingGearToggle}` variable.

 A list of all supported keybindings can be found [on the documentation website](https://docs.somfic.com/project/eliteapi/eliteva).